bharathkreddy/ML-Bootcamp/README.md

 ### if you are note able to do it - dont worry - we will do it together in the next session.

+### 3. Here is another ebook which i find myself going back to at least once a week:https://runestone.academy/runestone/books/published/thinkcspy/index.html